dantleech/blog/content/posts/2022-07-30-ireland-prelude.md

 Manchester, Leeds, London and Brighton sounded appealing, I also considered doing collecting money for charity for the first time.

-After briefly looking into it (I to collect money for Ukraine), I couldn't find a reasonable, easy, way to collect money and somehow the idea of doing these things for charity seemed to take away from the feeling of freedom and independence.
-Maybe I'll do a charity ride another day.
+After briefly looking into it (how to collect money for Ukraine), I couldn't find a reasonable, easy, way to collect money and somehow the idea of doing these things for charity adds pressure and stress and I decided to duck out..

 Instead I setup a monthly donation to the [Come Back Alive organisation](https://www.comebackalive.in.ua/) and would encourage you to do